-The psb_spmat_type data structure contains all information about local portion of the sparse matrix and its storage mode.
+The psb\spmat\type data structure contains all information about local portion of the sparse matrix and its storage mode.
 Most of these fields are set by the tools routines when inserting a new sparse matrix; the user needs only choose, if he/she so whishes, a specific matrix storage mode.

-aspk Contains values of the local distributed sparse matrix.

-Specified as: an allocatable array of rank one of type corresponding to matrix entries type.

-ia1 Holds integer information on distributed sparse matrix.
+- aspk Contains values of the local distributed sparse matrix.
+Specified as: an allocatable array of rank one of type corresponding to matrix entries type. - ia1 Holds integer information on distributed sparse matrix.
 Actual information will depend on data format used.

-ia2 Holds integer information on distributed sparse matrix.
-Actual information will depend on data format used.
+Specified as: an allocatable integer array of rank one. - ia2 Holds integer information on distributed sparse matrix.
+Actual information will depend on data format used.Specified as: an allocatable integer array of rank one.

 infoa On entry can hold auxiliary information on distributed sparse matrix.
 Actual information will depend on data format used.

-Specified as: an integer array of length psb_ifasize.
+Specified as: an integer array of length psb\ifasize\.

 fida Defines the format of the distributed sparse matrix.

-Specified as: a string of length 5

-descra Describe the characteristic of the distributed sparse matrix.
+Specified as: a string of length 5 descra Describe the characteristic of the distributed sparse matrix.
 Specified as: array of character of length 9.

 - pl Specifies the local row permutation of distributed sparse matrix.
 If pl(1) is equal to 0, then there isn't row permutation.
-Specified as: an allocatable integer array of dimension equal to number of local row (matrix_data[psb_n_row]) - pr Specifies the local column permutation of distributed sparse matrix.
+Specified as: an allocatable integer array of dimension equal to number of local row (matrix\data[psb\n\row\]) - pr Specifies the local column permutation of distributed sparse matrix.
 If PR(1) is equal to 0, then there isn't columnm permutation.
-Specified as: an allocatable integer array of dimension equal to number of local row (matrix_data[psb_n_col]) - m Number of rows; if row indices are stored explicitly, as in Coordinate Storage, should be greater than or equal to the maximum row index actually present in the sparse matrix.
+Specified as: an allocatable integer array of dimension equal to number of local row (matrix\data[psb\n\col\]) - m Number of rows; if row indices are stored explicitly, as in Coordinate Storage, should be greater than or equal to the maximum row index actually present in the sparse matrix.
 Specified as: integer variable. - k Number of columns; if column indices are stored explicitly, as in Coordinate Storage or Compressed Sparse Rows, should be greater than or equal to the maximum column index actually present in the sparse matrix.
 Specified as: integer variable.